Helen Garner: Non-fiction writing

 Garner has written non-fiction from the beginning of her career as a writer.
 In 1972, she was fired from her teaching job after publishing in The Digger, a counter-culture magazine, an anonymous account of frank and extended discussions she had with her students about sexuality and sexual activities.
 She wrote for this magazine from 1972 to 1974.
 In 1993, she won a Walkley Award for her Time magazine account of a murder trial following the death of a toddler at the hands of his stepfather.

 One of her most famous and controversial books is The First Stone: Some Questions About Sex and Power (1995), an account of a 1992 sexual harassment scandal at Ormond College.
 It was a best-seller in Australia but also attracted considerable criticism.
 Garner received hate mail from women in Australia who accused her of derailing the feminist debate, and closing ranks with the abuser.
 She has since commented: "Sometimes I would have these kind of panic attacks caused by the hostility that some people showed towards me.
 I guess I knew there was going to be trouble, but the vitriolic nature of it gave me a bit of a shock".

-Garner's other non-fiction books are True Stories: Selected Non-Fiction (1996), The Feel of Steel (2001), Joe Cinque's Consolation (2004), This House of Grief – The Story of a Murder Trial (2014), Everywhere I Look (2016) and The Season (2024).
+Garner's other non-fiction books include True Stories: Selected Non-Fiction (1996), The Feel of Steel (2001), Joe Cinque's Consolation (2004), This House of Grief – The Story of a Murder Trial (2014), Everywhere I Look (2016) and The Season (2024).
 She also contributed to La Mama, the Story of a Theatre (1988).

 This House of Grief is about Robert Farquharson, a man who drove his children into a dam, killing them.

 Joe Cinque's Consolation details a notorious murder case in Canberra involving a law student, Anu Singh, who drugged and murdered her boyfriend.
 It was adapted into a feature film in 2016.
-The film had premiers at both the Melbourne Film Festival and the Toronto International Film Festival, where it was generally well received, although detractors felt that the absence of Garner's voice from the story impacted the film—James Robert Douglas, writing for The Guardian, stated the film adaptation contained the "bones but not the wisdom of Garner's book".
+The film had premieres at both the Melbourne Film Festival and the Toronto International Film Festival, where it was generally well received, although detractors felt that the absence of Garner's voice from the story impacted the film—James Robert Douglas, writing for The Guardian, stated the film adaptation contained the "bones but not the wisdom of Garner's book".

+Garner co-authored The Mushroom Tapes (2025) with Chloe Hooper and Sarah Krasnostein.
+The book is based on a series of conversations between Garner, Hooper and Krasnostei, about the case known as the "Mushroom murders", in which Erin Patterson murdered several people by serving them poisonous mushrooms for lunch.